fuzzymfx/fuzzymfx.github.io/content/current.md

 Somehow, I managed to trek 6 and a half km.
 Hritik, Mukul and Hemant urged to trek on a mule.
 The route offered mule transportation for those who found it challenging to ascend on foot.
 Initially, I was equally excited as the rest and didn't want to succumb and get on a mule.
 However, after enduring the grueling climb of the first 6 kilometers, and considering the unanimous request from my friends, I realized that it would be unfair to hold back the group.

 With Hritik by my side, we made the decision to mount mules and proceed with the journey.
 Upon reaching, we piad an increadably high price for maggie, and halted.
 Mukul and Hemant reached after an hour, all tired and looking like their souls almost ready to succumb to fatigue.
 Hritik, Mukul, and Hemant set off in search of the campsite to rest and recuperate.
 Mukul looked as if he was on the brink of exhaustion and was boderline dead.
 I decided to hang back, explore the hills, click photos.

+I came to the tent after having witnessed the magnificient sunset that we see up on the hill.
+All of us were tired and exhausted, and we went to sleep quickly and just woke up for dinner.
+During the night, the temperatures plummeted to a bone-chilling -3 degrees Celsius.

+The following morning, we awoke from our snug sleeping bags and prepared to visit the temple, our spirits undeterred by the challenging conditions.
+We went near the temple, and the view was breathtaking.
+The temple was surrounded by snow-capped mountains, and the sun was shining brightly.
+We were all in awe of the beauty of the place.
+Hritik decided to buy gifts for his family and friends.
+We went ahead and bought some stuff for our families as well.
+After the shopping, we went ahead and stood in the queue for the temple.
+The queue was long, and it took us 3 hours to reach the temple.
+We heard that Mukesh Ambani had come to visit the place and the temple was closed for 3 tedious hours.

+We went inside the temple, and the atmosphere was serene.
+After returning to the campsite, we collected our belongings and I found out that my power bank had been stolen.
+With a heavy heart, we started our descent.
+We reached the campsite, and we were all tired.
+We had our dinner and slept.

+The following day, we embarked on our journey to Haridwar, which took us 6 hours to reach Sonprayag.
+After reaching Haridwar, we stowed our belongings in a room booked by Hemant.
+That evening, we roamed the enchanting streets, particularly around the ghats.
+It was a magical experience.
+As we explored the bustling markets of Haridwar, we indulged in a variety of food, finally catering to our appetites after being starved for 3 days.
+Hritik decided to bathe in the *Holy Ganga* and I joined him and dipped my feet in the sacred water.
+We also visited several temples, walking down memory lane, and reminiscing about our childhood days.

+We had a train to catch at 11:30 p.m.
+We reached the station at 11:15 p.m. and then boarded the train.
+At 12, we left for Delhi.

+At that point, my journey took a different direction.
+While the rest of my friends remained in Haridwar, I boarded a train headed for Bhubaneswar, concluding this unforgettable adventure with memories that would last a lifetime.

+Coming back home, I met my parents, Swayam and Khusi.
+Khusi had flown in from Dubai for the fall break, and we had decided to go visit Dubai together.
+The day after that, both Khusi and I embarked on our journey to Dubai, ready for the adventures and experiences that awaited us in this vibrant city.

+--- **Marhaba, Dubai** ---

 Older posts: